MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OfficeMobile.Search.VoiceSearchUsage

-This event is triggered when the user taps on the microphone in the search box inside the Office Mobile app.
+This event is triggered when the user taps on the microphone in the search box inside the Microsoft 365 mobile app.
 The event will track the usage of voice search and also time taken to establish service request post tap on microphone.
 This data will be used to track the usage and health of the feature.

 The following fields are collected: